athlan/election-barometer/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Full prod build example to put into some directory: `ng build --prod --base-href barometr`
+Full prod build example to put into some directory: `ng build --prod --source-map --base-href barometr`

 ## Running unit tests